Inter-Korean Liaison Office bombing: Inter-Korean relations

-On June 15, the President of the Republic of Korea, Moon Jae-in, proposed to the DPRK to send the head of the Korean National Security Agency, Jung Eui-yong, and the head of the Korean National Intelligence Service, Suh Hoon, as special envoys to meet with the chairman of the Korean Workers' Party, Kim Jong Un, but on June 17, the DPRK rejected the proposal.
+On 15 June, South Korean president Moon Jae-in, proposed to North Korea to send Chung Eui-yong, the director of the Office of National Security, and Suh Hoon, the director of the National Intelligence Service, as special envoys to meet with North Korean leader Kim Jong Un, but on 17 June, North Korea rejected the proposal.
 In response to North Korea's unilateral message that it wanted to send envoys, Moon said that although the act was a bit too much, he would continue to explore ways to break through the Korean impasse to keep persuading North Korea and the United States.
-Under the situation where relations between North and South Korea continue to deteriorate, South Korean Minister of Unification Kim Yeon Jik resigned on the 17th taking responsibility for the degradation of inter-Korean relations.
-The spokesman of the Blue House, Kang Min Seok, said in a press conference on the morning of 19th that Moon Jae-in agreed to his resignation and said that Moon Jae-in had dinner with Kim Yain Tie on the evening of 18th and listened to Kim Yain Tie's position.
+Under the situation where relations between North and South Korea continue to deteriorate, South Korean Minister of Unification Kim Yeon-chul resigned on 17 June taking responsibility for the degradation of inter-Korean relations.
+The spokesman of the Blue House, Kang Min Seok, said in a press conference on the morning of 19 June that Moon Jae-in agreed to his resignation and said that Moon Jae-in had dinner with Kim Yeon-chul on the evening of 18 June and listened to Kim Yeon-chul's position.

-After the North Korean government bombed the office, Kim Young-chul, the minister of the united front of the Korean Workers' Party, said that there would be no more exchanges, cooperations or even talks between the two Koreas in the future, adding that "everything that has happened between the two sides should be treated as a dream", while the North Korean government continued to push forward military measures and said through the official media that it had prepared more than 3,000 balloons and 12 million leaflets for "retaliatory punishment".
+After the North Korean government bombed the office, United Front Department head Kim Yong-chol said that there would be no more exchanges, cooperations or even talks between the two Koreas in the future, adding that "everything that has happened between the two sides should be treated as a dream", while the North Korean government continued to push forward military measures and said through the official media that it had prepared more than 3,000 balloons and 12 million leaflets for "retaliatory punishment".
 The leaflets were published with a picture of Moon drinking tea, a string of mocking words and a lot of smoked cigarette butts on the end.
 The South Korean military said it will pay close attention to how the North Koreans act and the way they take action, and then return with any possible military response.
 The South Korean military also found that the North Korean government has reinstalled loudspeakers for "psychological warfare" in non-military areas, indicating that the two sides' previous efforts to improve relations have returned to square one.